Is Prague a Safe City to Visit?

-Prague is comparatively safe city; crimes of violence are very seldom.
+Prague is a comparatively safe city; crimes of violence are very seldom.
 Prague is not more dangerous than any other European City.
-Statistically you are more likely to be robbed in a North American city than in Prague.
-Don’t be paranoid and just look after your belongings.
+Statistically, you are more likely to be robbed in a North American city than in Prague.
+Don’t be paranoid and look after your belongings.

-Be cautious when traveling on night trains (thieves love overnight trains), changing money (employees charging rip-off commissons), dealing with dishonest taxis, paying in restaurants and walking around through seedy local neighborhoods.
+You should be cautious when travelling on night trains (thieves love overnight trains), changing money (employees charging rip-off commissions), dealing with dishonest taxis, paying in restaurants and walking around through seedy local neighbourhoods.

 When travelling, it is useful to keep a photocopy of your passport and a note of your credit card number.
-This way if you are unlucky enough to loose or have these items stolen you will be able to get replacement travel documents and access to your money.
-According to Czech law you should have with you proof of identification at all times.
+This way, if you are unlucky enough to lose or have these items stolen, you will be able to get replacement travel documents and access to your money.
+According to Czech law, you should have with you proof of identification at all times.
 In reality, police very rarely ask people for identification.
-If you been robbed or are the victim of any crime you should immediately report it to the police.
-Most police attendants won’t speak English but they should contact interpreter.
-Usually you will need a police report to claim insurance.
+If you been robbed or are the victim of any crime, you should immediately report it to the police.
+Most police attendants won’t speak English, but they should contact an interpreter.
+Usually, you will need a police report to claim insurance.

-You may be shocked that Czechs have prejudice directed against the Roma population, whom people are quick to blame for the city’s problems.
-Though racism towards visitors is very rare, though there have been some assaults by skinheads on dark-skinned people.
+You may be shocked that Czechs have prejudice against the Roma population, whom people are quick to blame for the city’s problems.
+However, racism towards visitors is rare, though there have been some assaults by skinheads on dark-skinned people.

 Solo Women Travellers

-Walking alone on the street is generally safe even for a solo woman.
-Just try to avoid area around the intersection of Wenceslas Square and Na Příkopě after dark, unless you like a red-light district.
+Walking alone on the street is generally safe, even for a solo woman.
+Just try to avoid the area around the intersection of Wenceslas Square and Na Příkopě after dark, unless you like a red-light district.
 Prague has developed a burgeoning sex industry, with strip clubs, lap dancing clubs and brothels.
 Many street prostitutes gather here at night too.
-Quite often you can see here many British stag parties stumbling drunkenly through those streets.
+Quite often, you can see here many British stag parties stumbling drunkenly through those streets.

 150 – Fire Fighters